Esenkay/Powershell-Install-MSI-Silently-/README.md

 - Store download in `$env:TEMP`
 - Named same as [Chocolatey](https://github.com/chocolatey) packages.
 Unfortunately `Chocolatey` is not [open source](https://github.com/chocolatey/shimgen).
 Discussion about open source was totally deleted by owner of `Chocolatey`.
 Without `shimgen` and given limitation of PATH on Windows - there is no good possibility to have package manager.
 - customization accepted by default are those which disable telemetry
-- as of now main repository contains only stuff which may be considered open source, but given proven history of tool, no open could be also included.
-So this gives basic safety against bloatware-malware-ads.

 # See also